fleitner/ovs/Documentation/topics/dpdk/tso.rst

 ~~~~~~~~~~~
 Limitations
 ~~~~~~~~~~~
-The current OvS `TSO` implementation supports flat and VLAN networks only (i.e. no support for `TSO` over tunneled connection [VxLAN, GRE, IPinIP, etc.]).
+The current OvS userspace `TSO` implementation supports flat and VLAN networks only (i.e. no support for `TSO` over tunneled connection [VxLAN, GRE, IPinIP, etc.]).

+There is no software implementation of TSO, so all ports attached to the datapath must support TSO or packets using that feature will be dropped.
+That also means guests using vhost-user in client mode will receive TSO packet regardless of TSO being enabled or disabled within the guest.